 The best way to improve is by using a proven method that I developed after 10 years of teaching private lessons to soccer players all ages and levels.

-If you are serious about working on your own and want to have that peace of mind in knowing you have proven methods to help you then start with my secret recipe ball control methods here.
+Are you are serious about working on your own and want that peace of mind in knowing you have proven methods to help you?

 Some of my trainees spend several hours per week, but all I ask is that you commit to 30 minutes per week on your ball control.